HERE IS ST. JACOB TRIVIA ABOUT OUR PEOPLE

 “Road to Utopia”.
 In that movie Bing is talking about

-a girl he went sleight riding with by the name of Mable
+a girl he went sleigh riding with by the name of Mable

 Braunschweiger, the lady blacksmith!!!

---The Miamisburg Cross-Country team just made it to
+--The Miamisburg Cross-Country team made it to the

 greatest team in Miamisburg history.
 You can see